muthusathya1/myDSALearning/README.md

 # myDSALearning
-##  Change character
+##  Sub-array with 0 sum

 Problem Description

-You are given a string A of size N consisting of lowercase alphabets.

-You can change at most B characters in the given string to any other lowercase alphabet such that the number of distinct characters in the string is minimized.

-Find the minimum number of distinct characters in the resulting string.
+Given an array of integers A, find and return whether the given array contains a non-empty subarray with a sum equal to 0.

+If the given array contains a sub-array with sum zero return 1, else return 0.

 Problem Constraints

-    1 <= N <= 100000
+1 <= |A| <= 100000

-    0 <= B <= N
+-10^9 <= A[i] <= 10^9

 Input Format

-    The first argument is a string A.

-    The second argument is an integer B.
+The only argument given is the integer array A.

 Output Format

-    Return an integer denoting the minimum number of distinct characters in the string.
+Return whether the given array contains a subarray with a sum equal to 0.

 Example Input

+Input 1:

+ A = [1, 2, 3, 4, 5]

+Input 2:

-    A = "abcabbccd"
+ A = [4, -1, 1]
-    B = 3

 Example Output

-    2
+Output 1:

+ 0
+Output 2:

+ 1

 Example Explanation

-We can change both 'a' and one 'd' into 'b'.So the new string becomes "bbcbbbccb".
-So the minimum number of distinct character will be 2.
+Explanation 1:

+ No subarray has sum 0.
+Explanation 2:

+ The subarray [-1, 1] has sum 0.